 The guilt I harbor means that I have kept my suicide attempt a secret from a large portion of my peers.
 Most of my siblings and friends still do not know.

 But there’s another interesting effect from my suicide attempt.
-Since I got back into socializing, I became more aware of people publically expressing suicidal thoughts and the reactions they garner.
+Since I got back into socializing, I became more aware of people publicly expressing suicidal thoughts and the reactions they garner.

 One example was a girl who was insecure about her weight and frequently went into manic public outbursts of depression.
 The reaction to these outbursts was an overwhelming validation that she looked fine and had nothing to be insecure about.

-The problem was that these comments were done under emotional blackmail and were said to calm her down, not because they were true.
+The problem was that these comments were made as emotional blackmail in order to calm her down, not because they were true.
 Chances are that she knew this and that meant that no amount of kind words would improve her self-esteem, and so the outbursts continued.

 This is the reason why I have kept my secret from all of my friends except one.
 I don’t want to pressure them to give me sympathy.
 I don’t want to rely on their sympathy.
 The one friend I told, it took me four years to tell him, but his ability to keep it a secret has increased my trust and confidence in him.
 I know he genuinely cares about me.

 Lastly, I have found that I am, ironically, generally more optimistic about things.
 I am still not where I want to be in life.
 Nevertheless, my suicide attempt marks a base point, a very low base point, [Editor’s note: many refer to this as “ hitting rock bottom”] which I can compare my current state against.
 Every time I look back, I realize I have moved forward.
 I have faced numerous situations since that would have pushed the “old me” over the edge.
 But instead, I have sought to improve my situation and take some control.